 I guess you can say that I’m a survivor.

 I was born and raised in the United States, although I’m 50 percent Canadian.
 If we measure the depth of the roots of our lineages, some might say that I’m actually far more Canadian than I am American.
 My Canadian roots date all the way back to the founding of Quebec in the early 1600’s.
 I’m a direct descendent of Jean Baptite Poisson, Samuel D. Champlain’s body guard on several of his transatlantic explorations.
 This 10th great grandfather of mine was a fierce French soldier, born in Mortagne Au Perche, Orne, Normandy, France in 1591.
 Talk about having grit, Samual D. Champlain, Jean Baptiste Poisson and the crew, certainly had an abundance.

-My grandmother Ruby Poisson, daughter of my great grandfather Henri Poisson, was born in Cobalt, Ontario in 1912 during the heyday of the silver rush that put Cobalt, Ontario on the map, and transformed it into a thriving mining hub that shone like a beacon to the wealthy and powerful across the globe, pulling them to North Country like a magnet, where they hoped to get a piece of the action.
+My grandmother Ruby Poisson, daughter of my great grandfather Henri Poisson, was born in Cobalt, Ontario in 1912 during the heyday of the silver rush that put Cobalt, Ontario on the map.
+Cobalt was quickly transformed into a thriving mining hub that shone like a beacon to the wealthy and powerful across the globe, pulling them to North Country like a magnet, where they hoped to get a piece of the action.
 The Prince of Wales arrived in October 1919, and legend has it, so did Al Capone, or at least an army of mafia thugs, who made their way to Cobalt after Prohibition was ratified in 1919.
 Many of the miners became bootleggers.